veltzer/demos-docker/exercises/hello_python_with_modules/exercise.md

+# Hello Python with Modules

 Create a python program which uses a module which is NOT in the standard python library.

-Suggestion: use the module pyvardump.
+Suggestion: use the module `pyvardump`